Keksuccino/docs_fancymenu/docs/faq.md

 No. Customization is intentionally disabled for Create screens.
 See [Screens where customization is intentionally disabled](./incompatibility-list#screens-where-customization-is-intentionally-disabled).

-### Why do buttons from mod X disappear in the editor?

-This means the mod adds its buttons in a custom, non-vanilla way.
-FancyMenu cannot "see" or interact with these elements, so it cannot customize them.
-The developer of the other mod would need to change how they add their buttons for them to be compatible.

 ### What is the recommended resolution for background images and button textures?

 Backgrounds: A standard 1920x1080 (1080p) image is a great starting point and will scale well for most users.